sujal-0611/MLlabs/Lab4.md

 **Exercise 1.1**: What are some other models available in the Hugging Face model hub?

+Hugging face has many models for various tasks models i have used are GPT2 Medium,  Hinglish-bert, bart-large-news, xsum, and dialogpt.

 ## Part 2: Introduction to Gradio

 Gradio allows us to quickly create customizable UI components around our models.